-Working from Home versus Working at Home (PART 1)
+Working from Home versus Working at Home in 2020 (PART 1)

 Of recent, the question “Are you working from home or are you working at home?” was posed in a virtual forum.
 I found this question to be profound and thought-provoking.